The Government of Canada has increased the wage subsidy from 10% to 75% in an effort to financially support businesses affected by COVID-19.

 According to TransUnion (one of the two main credit reporting bureaus in Canada), the average Canadian credit score is around 650.
 Based on the credit score ranges we discussed above, most Canadians have average to good credit, which is great.
 This means that many Canadians across the country shouldn’t have trouble getting approved for the loans and credit products they need, whether it’s a mortgage or a car loan.

-The minimum credit score required for mortgage approval in 2018, click here.
+The minimum credit score required for mortgage approval, click here.

 Does Age Matter?